 Learning to keep your cool is beneficial for everyone, but especially for children.
 Comment below if you have any tips to help parents raise patient, less angry kids.

 And on the lighter side, do you like tiramisu?
-Subscribe in the blanks below to download this favorite recipe:
+Click here to request this free downloadable tiramisu recipe: